Q-Minh/nihu/dox/tut_integral_operators.md

 \int_{F} t_i({\bf x}) \int_{S} K({\bf x}, {\bf y}) d_j({\bf y}) \mathrm{d}S_y \mathrm{d}S_x
 \f$

-in the NiHu library.

 Integral operators  {#tut_intop_intop}
 ==================

 Integral operators are defined by their kernel function.
 NiHu creates integral operators using the function ::create_integral_operator, called with a kernel function instance.
-The above lines, for example
+The lines below, for example
 ~~~~~~~~~~~
 #include "library/laplace_kernel"
 auto K = create_integral_operator(laplace_3d_DLP_kernel());
 ~~~~~~~~~~~
-instantiates the double layer potential kernel of the Laplace equation in 3D from the library, and transform the kernel to an integral operator.
+instantiate the double layer potential kernel of the Laplace equation in 3D from the library, and transform the kernel to an integral operator.

 A special integral operator is the identity operator with the kernel function \f$ I({\bf x}, {\bf y}) = \delta({\bf y}-{\bf x})\f$.
 This is instantiated without argument, as
 ~~~~~~~~~~~